jjtbsomhorst/eu.jeroensomhorst.garmincli/readme.md

 Added 'unattended' flag.
 This can be used when the configuration has been set to let the script run unattended.

-Simple add --u or --unattended and if the commands finds a settings.json, it uses this and starts exporting.
+Simple add -u or --unattended and if the commands finds a settings.json, it uses this and starts exporting.

 ***
 **update 09-08-2021**